leoluyi/dotfiles/sublime-text/README.md

 3. Restore settings
     - On new machine, you have to download your backup settings to a sync folder.
     - Set the sync folder in command palette `Package Syncing: Define Sync Folder` as `/Users/leoluyi/Dropbox/leo_works/dotfiles/sublime-text/package_sync_mac`, then
-    - **Package Syncing** will automatically pull all available files from that folder.
+    - **Package Syncing** will automatically pull all available files from that folder. **Restart** Sublime Text & Package Control will check for missing packages and install them automatically

 **Manually restore settings**